 Crypto is bought and sold on the internet, which means it comes with risks, just as there are with any asset you purchase online.

-With that said, there are steps you can follow to help keep your crypto safe, like protecting your passwords and never clicking on suspicious links.
+With that said, there are steps you can follow to help keep your crypto safe from cyberattacks, like protecting your passwords and never clicking on suspicious links.
 While many of the following strategies may sound familiar to anyone who has invested in stocks or commodities, crypto cybersecurity has some additional nuances we'll explore below.

 How do cybercriminals steal crypto?